thinkb4/a-walk-in-graphql/lessons/day_04/day_04.md

 }
 ```

 Obviously the execution order is critical even in such a silly example.
 All **ShireLanders** where moved to **Buckland** first, then all **BuckLanders** were moved to **The Shire** and they had one of beer each at the Green Dragon back and forth.
-If the execution order wasn't predictable and respected, the owner wouldn't know before hand if the minimum available stock should be 11 or 10 for this operation but that's another story ... is it? ... nope, that's exactly the point.
+If the execution order wasn't predictable and respected, the owner wouldn't know beforehand if the minimum available stock should be 11 or 10 for this operation but that's another story ... is it? ... nope, that's exactly the point.

 So far so good?
 Now, if you were attentive you might have noticed the following:

 GraphQL spec determines **only top‐level mutation fields to be executed serially**; that means *every nested field level will be executed normally!!!!*